Blog-Reference and Blog-Reference

 Neither orthodox nor heterodox economics satisfies the criteria of formal and material consistency.
 Worse, economists violate scientific standards since the founding fathers.
 There is no exception: Walrasian, Keynesian, Marxian, or Austrian economics is provably inconsistent.

-There is political economics and theoretical economics.
+There are political economics and theoretical economics.
 The founding fathers were straightforward people and called themselves political economists, that is, they left no doubt that their main business was agenda pushing.
 Economists never got out of political economics.
 In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda-pushing).
 And this is how economics became one of the most embarrassing failures in the history of scientific thought.

 Economics is not a science, but what Feynman famously called a cargo cult science.
 Accordingly, economists are not scientists but science actors.
 The difference is this: “A genuine inquirer aims to find out the truth of some question, whatever the color of that truth. ...
 A pseudo-inquirer seeks to make a case for the truth of some proposition(s) determined in advance.
 There are two kinds of pseudo-inquirer, the sham and the fake.
 A sham reasoner is concerned, not to find out how things really are, but to make a case for some immovably-held preconceived conviction.
 A fake reasoner is concerned, not to find out how things really are, but to advance himself by making a case for some proposition to the truth-value of which he is indifferent.”
 (Haack, 1997, p.
 1)